swappy-ops/starsandpinesv2/README.md

 1. **Local-first** — Kasar Devi network is unreliable.
 SQLite on disk.
 2. **Single file** — One `.db` file.
 Nightly backup to Google Drive.
-3. **No ORM** — Rajat should be able to read raw SQL at 11 PM during peak season.
+3. **No ORM** — Raman should be able to read raw SQL at 11 PM during peak season.
 4. **Append-only billing** — Ledger entries are never deleted.
 Soft deletes everywhere.
 5. **Timestamps UTC** — Frontend converts to IST for display.